hktonylee/kobo-noto-cjk-font/README.md

 # Noto CJK Font

 This package contains a pre-built CJK font [`NotoSerifCJK-Light.ttf`](NotoSerifCJK-Light.ttf).
-You can use this font to display the common Chinese, Japanese, and Korean characters with only one font file.
+You can use this font to display the common Traditional Chinese, Simplified Chinese and Japanese characters with only one font file.
 This is particularly useful for Kobo e-readers.

-Please report any missing characters to us ;-)
+Any missing characters can be reported to us ;-)

-In addition, this package also contains a tool which can be used to produce the CJK font file that contains the common Chinese, Japanese, and Korean characters.
-You can use this tool to produce Sans Serif CJK font if you want.
+In addition, this package also contains a tool which can be used to produce the above CJK font file.
+You can use this tool to produce Sans Serif CJK font.

 # Font Installation